 As for the senior SQL developer jobs, you’ll be able to receive some of the best working conditions that this industry has to offer.
 Even though there aren’t many different options when it comes to branching out, you will still be able to upgrade your career salary, work condition, and benefit-wise.

-By now, you should be able to understand the difference between the three types of SQL developer jobs.
-I hope that this article has helped you figure out whether or not SQL development is the career path for you, and if the SQL developer roles and responsibilities suit you or not.
-Good luck!
+By now, you should be able to understand the difference between the three types of SQL developer jobs and this can help you figure out whether or not SQL development is the career path for you.
+You can see the different SQL developer roles and responsibilities and whether suit you or not.